Hemistone/diffvg/docs/bezier_splatting.md

 - (10)(11): Gaussian alpha and covariance
 - (13): Training objective

-This note should be sufficient to implement a faithful, performant PyTorch rasterizer using Bézier Splatting under neo-diffvg, while keeping pydiffvg API behavior intact.
+This note should be sufficient to implement a faithful, performant Bézier Splatting backend inside the modern diffvg repo while keeping pydiffvg API behavior intact.